-When I don’t put sleep as a priority and short-change snooze time, I feel more tired than when I fell asleep.
-The day is starting rocky when my immediate thought is 5:30 am too soon to take a nap?
+When I don’t put sleep as a priority and short-change snooze time, I feel tired more than when I fell asleep.
+The day is starting rocky when my immediate thought at 5:30 is it too soon to take a nap?

 While one night of poor sleep can make you feel zombie like the next day, years of tossing and turning can lead to weight gain, chronic stress, fatigue and an unhealthy life.Be More with Less

 On days that I don’t get enough sleep, it takes more energy to do basic things like making good choices including avoiding breakroom baked goods.

 No matter what is going on in the world, it is always more manageable with a full slate of sleep.

 Plus, it’s a way to save money.
 No electricity, food, or running water needed!
 Saving money and sanity, this may be the perfect happiness hack.

 Mediate or Frustrate

 Meditation has been the newest addition to the happiness hacks, but it has a powerful punch.
 I find it hard to express in words, but I don’t have to because research tells a tale that is way more impressive than any anecdote.